Mussorgsky – Boris Godunov

 Théâtre du Châtelet, Paris, Friday December 9 2005

 Conductor: Valery Gergiev.
 Production: Victor Kramer.
 Boris Godunov: Evgeny Nikitin.
 Fyodor, his son: Maria Matveyeva.
 Xenia, his daughter: Irina Mataeva.
 Xenia's nurse: Olga Markova-Mikhailenko.
 Prince Vasiliĭ Ivanovič Shuĭskiĭ: Alexei Steblianko.
 Andreĭ Ščelkalov, council secretary: Vassili Gerello.
 Pimen, chronicler, anchorite: Vladimir Vaneev.
 Pretender (False Dimitriĭ, Grigoriĭ): Oleg Balachov.
 Varlaam, itinerant monk: Vladimir Ognovenko.
 Misail, itinerant monk: Nikolai Gassiev.
 Hostess of the inn: Olga Savova.
 Simpleton (Yurodivyĭ): Evgeny Akimov.
 Nikitič, police officer: Alexei Tannovitski.
-Ochestra and Chorus of the Mariinski Theatre, St Petersburg.
+Orchestra and Chorus of the Mariinski Theatre, St Petersburg.

 Boris (lost?) in Space